Supply-Chain-Gang-2/warehouse-tracker-back-end/README.md

 # Welcome to Warehouse Tracker
 ### The web app for businesses of any size

-## Enter the dimensions of your warehouse and fill your inventory with our easy to use CSV file upload.
+## Enter the dimensions of your warehouse and fill in your inventory with our easy to use CSV file upload.

 # api-quick-start